stevekinney/stevekinney.net/content/courses/figma/auto-layout.md

 ## Minding the Gap

 When you're basing the size of the frame based on it's children, then you can provide a value that represents how many pixels you want in between each child.
 Alternatively, if you want to use a fixed size, then you can set the `gap` to auto.
 This will spread the children out evenly across the entire height or width of the parent frame.
-You can think of this like using `justify-items: space-between` in flexbox when using CSS.
+You can think of this like using `justify-content: space-between` in flexbox when using CSS.

 > [!TIP] Keyboard shortcut
 > You can quickly switch between fixed and automatic spacing using **Command+X**.